Classic Slots

 The olde classics!

-There can be a lot of them, but for a classic slot, we expect to see some classic symbols.
-These come from the history of the slot and are most likely to include.
+There can be a lot of them, but for classic slots, we expect to see some classic symbols.
+These come from the history of the slot and are most likely to be included.

 Fruits!